seven1m/honcho/README.md

 **Note: I didn't realize when I made this that there was already [Honcho](https://github.com/nickstenning/honcho), a clone of Foreman in Python.
 Sorry for the confusion.
 I might end up renaming this.**

+**Note 2: I ported this project to Rust and renamed it [Froman](https://github.com/seven1m/froman).
+I'll leave this project up, but I likely won't spend any time improving it.**

 You can use it in place of Foreman if you need to manage several instances of Sidekiq and/or Resque and don't necessarily need them all to run at once.